Dhruv-2003/mru-contract-hooks/README.md

 │   ├── index.ts ## -> starting point, everything gets imported here.
 │   ├── server.ts ## -> server setup if any in the example.
 │   ├── cli.ts ## -> CLI interaction setup if any in the example.
-│   ├── contract ## -> place to keep your utility Contracts like Hook and Bridge │   │   └──Contract.sol
+│   ├── contract ## -> hook contracts
+│   │   ├── Hook.sol ## -> Hook contract to send the stateRoot of the latest block to L2Inbox via GMP
+│   │   └── L2Inbox.sol ## -> Inbox on L2 to keep record of the latest state Root of the MRU
 │   ├── stackr
 │       ├── machine.ts ## -> preferred place to keep your State Machine(s) and export from
 │       ├── mru.ts ## -> place to initialize your MicroRollup